Travel tips to make your business trips healthier

 5) Cooking is cool

 Ordering room service or eating restaurant food can be hard on the arteries if you indulge too often.
-We're biased on this one, but checking into a serviced apartment could be good for your health.
+We're biased on this one, but checking into a serviced apartment could be good for your health, especially one as well-equipped as ours.
 Having a kitchen and the opportunity to prepare simple, healthy food is something that your heart will thank you for.

 Get as much fresh air as you can.
 Rent a bike or get walking and search out green spaces.
 After a hard day's work, it will do your body good and clear your mind.